6 questions to ask before getting your first credit card!

 1. How to choose the right card?

+Wondering what is a good first time credit card for you?
+Start with these questions!
 What is the one thing that you are most likely to spend on, or should we say you wouldn't avoid on a monthly basis?
 Fuel perhaps?
 Maybe your job requires you to travel more within the city.
 Travel - you spend half the month flying across local and international destinations.
 Shopping - you love pampering yourself.

 Whatever be your lifestyle, there is a credit card that rewards your spending choices with rewards ranging from free fuel and lounge access to reward points at retail partners, air miles, cash back etc. Choose one that gives you the maximum benefits and privileges, according to the categories you spend on.